 SCB is subject to the EU Bank Recovery and Resolution Directive (BRRD), which is an operational resolution regime.
-Therefore, we apply our Advanced LGF analysis, taking into account the risks faced by the different debt and deposit classes across the liability structure, should the bank enter resolution.
+Therefore, we apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution, using our standard assumptions.

-We assume a residual TCE of 3% and post-failure losses of 8% of tangible banking assets, a 25% runoff in "junior" wholesale deposits and a 5% runoff in preferred deposits.
-These ratios are in line with our standard assumptions.
 In addition, we assume a 10% share of wholesale deposits relative to total deposits, which is our standard assumption for banks relying mostly on retail deposits.
 Because we use private data provided by the bank to determine current amounts of senior unsecured and junior senior debt, as well as our future new issuance expectations, we do not disclose the underlying volumes of the liability tranches included in our Advanced LGF analysis for SCB.

-For SCB's A2 deposit and senior unsecured ratings, our LGF analysis indicates a very low loss given failure, leading to a two-notch uplift from the bank's baa1 Adjusted BCA.
+For SCB's A1 deposit and senior unsecured ratings, our LGF analysis now indicates an extremely low loss given failure, leading to three notches of uplift from the bank's baa1 Adjusted BCA.